Artistic Director, Dayton Opera

 She has worked for the Santa Fe Opera for over twenty seasons and is the Associate Director of their Apprentice Singer Program and Director of the Young Voices of the Santa Fe Opera.
 She served on the faculty of the University of New Mexico Department of Theatre and Dance for twenty-four years, where she taught courses in musical theater.
 For UNM she directed The Pirates of Penzance, The Secret Garden, The 25th Annual Putnam County Spelling Bee, Spring Awakening, and the regional premieres of RENT, Zanna, Don’t!, and Urinetown the Musical.

 Kathleen performed nationally as a classical singer in a wide range of repertoire from Bach and Janácek to Verdi and Wagner.
 She first came to Dayton in 1998 as mezzo-soloist for Alexander Nevsky with the Dayton Philharmonic.
-In addition to frequent appearances with the Dayton Philharmonic and New Mexico Symphony, Miss Clawson was guest soloist with the Symphony Orchestras of Evansville, Grand Rapids, Midland, North Arkansas, Sacramento, San Juan, Santa Fe and Syracuse, as well as the Berkshire Choral Festival, the Calvin College Oratorio Society and the Orchestra of San Antonio.
+In addition to frequent appearances with the Dayton Philharmonic and New Mexico Symphony, Kathleen was guest soloist with the Symphony Orchestras of Evansville, Grand Rapids, Midland, North Arkansas, Sacramento, San Juan, Santa Fe and Syracuse, as well as the Berkshire Choral Festival, the Calvin College Oratorio Society and the Orchestra of San Antonio.
 Her opera credits include The Dallas Opera, The Santa Fe Opera, Banff Festival of the Arts, New England Lyric Operetta Inc., Four Corners Opera, Dallas Lyric Opera, Opera Southwest and Theater Basel.
-She presented the World Première of Lanham Deal’s Weather Songs at the Santa Fe Chamber Music Festival accompanied by Janos Starker, has recorded De Falla’s El Amor Brujo for a United States tour by Maria Benitez’ Teatro Flamenco and sang the Mother Abbess in The Sound of Music with Debby Boone across America and Japan.
-She made her New York début at Lincoln Center as soloist in A Herbert Centennial with The Little Orchestra Society with whom she later starred in a rare performance of Herbert’s Cyrano de Bergerac and as the Mother in Amahl and the Night Visitors.
+She presented the World Première of Lanham Deal’s Weather Songs at the Santa Fe Chamber Music Festival accompanied by Janos Starker, has recorded De Falla’s El Amor Brujo for a United States tour by Maria Benitez’ Teatro Flamenco, and sang the Mother Abbess in The Sound of Music with Debby Boone across America and Japan.
+She made her New York début at Lincoln Center as soloist in A Herbert Centennial with The Little Orchestra Society, with whom she later starred in a rare performance of Herbert’s Cyrano de Bergerac and as the Mother in Amahl and the Night Visitors.

 Clawson holds a Master of Music Degree from the University of New Mexico (Vocal Performance) and a Bachelor of Music from the University of New Mexico (Vocal Pedagogy, Vocal Performance).